Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 ## Task 1: Dataset Selection

-In this assignment, the 2019 Airline Delays and Cancellations dataset from Kaggle has been selected.
-This dataset provides comprehensive information about airline delays and cancellations across the United States in 2019 with 6,489,062 records and 26 data fields.
+In this assignment, the 2019 Airline Delays and Cancellations dataset from Kaggle has been selected as a single CSV file named full_data_flightdelay.csv (approximately 1.4 GB in size).
+This dataset provides comprehensive information about airline delays and cancellations across the United States in 2019.
+It contains 6,489,062 flight records from January 1, 2019 to December 31, 2019, each with 26 fields capturing both operational (e.g., airline, airport, aircraft) and environmental (e.g., weather) attributes.
+This dataset falls under the broader Aviation domain and is tailored for data analysis in airline operations, delay prediction, and transportation planning.
+The further details of the dataset is listed below and as showned in Figure 1.1.

 - Filename: full_data_flightdelay.csv
 - Source: [2019 Airline Delays and Cancellations dataset from Kaggle](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations)